optus23/Game-Tutorial---Research-Project/docs/index.md

 So, don't do large unskippable tutorials because the advanced player will know how to play before the tutorial, either played all saga games or whatever.
 Make an experience level design and let players learn through experience.

+## Exercice 2

+Put into practice what you have learned before:
+-First of all, place the tutorial design on your Gantt Chart.
+-Think about what kind of game you have and what techniques you will use to teach the player.
+-Finally, apply them for each mechanic if your game.

+* Answer:

+(place a picture of room 1 Final fantasy)

+This picture is about the first room of our Game, Final Fantasy mystery world by Polar Path.
+As we can see in Super Mario Bros, there's nothing more than one side to go, in this case the opened door.
+So, the player will try to move around and reach the exit.

+(place a picture of room 2)

+This is the second room of our game, where the player is supposed to learn how move diagonally.
+Here, the player will see at first time an enemy walking on the top (2nd floor), anticipate player is important.
+He will learn about what black tiles, hooked out of level, does and finally the enemy will do the action, move diagonal.
+This event will be near the zone where the player has to do the diagonal pass.
+The enemy will walk until the other black tile in the 2nd floor.